 Half Day Fishing Trip in Chesapeake Bay

-Captain Dorothy knows these Chesapeake Bay waters like the back of her hand, and she's ready to put you on some seriously good fish.
-This half-day charter out of Annapolis gives you four solid hours to work the Bay's best spots without eating up your whole day.
-Whether you're a weekend warrior looking to get your line wet or bringing the family for some quality time on the water, this trip delivers the goods.
-The Bay's got personality – one minute you're drifting over grass beds stalking flounder, the next you're working structure for stripers that'll test your drag.
-Captain Dorothy provides all the tackle you need, so just grab your license and cooler, and let's go fishing.
+Captain Dorothy knows these waters like the back of her hand, and she's ready to put you on fish.
+This half-day charter out of Annapolis gives you a solid shot at some of the Chesapeake Bay's best fishing without eating up your whole day.
+Whether you're a seasoned angler or just getting your feet wet, this trip delivers the kind of action that keeps people coming back season after season.
+The Bay's structure and tidal flow create perfect conditions for multiple species, and with all gear provided, you just need to show up with your license and get ready to fish.

 What to Expect on the Water